 To top it all, it is ideal for inclement weather and rough travel, because the open structure lets moisture, dirt and debris fall through instead of getting trapped inside a socket like most tripod ball heads.

 I find this to be a truly innovative and incredibly well-designed precision product that is awesome for professional and advanced-amateur photographers.
-It has a very real price tag of $399.95, but in my opinion when you factor in the quality build and all of the features I have mentioned, plus the fact that it is backed by a 10 year warranty, it is worth every penny.
+It has a very real price tag of $399.95, but in my opinion when you factor in the quality build and all the features I have mentioned, plus the fact that it is backed by a 10-year warranty, it is worth every penny.

 Acratech Nomad Ball Head